 - enables people to monitor the day to day workings of their governments in real time, giving them continuous oversight and an ability to hold their representatives accountable, a matter which currently requires waiting until years later to show their dissatisfaction at the ballot box.

 This is the potential and possibility of the proposed Open Government Amendment to the Pittsburgh City Charter.
-The Mayor opposed it and questionable court decisions prevented it from being on the 2016 ballot, but your help can make it eventually possible.
+Questionable court decisions prevented it from being on the 2016 ballot.
+In preparation for a new Initiative in 2018, the Amendment is under revision to circumvent legal challenges and make it stronger and more effective than ever.
+Your help now can make it possible in 2018.